mjakubowski84/parquet4s/site/docs/docs/migration.md

 ```

 In 1.x rotation was executed when `maxCount` was reached *and* when `maxDuration` expired.\
 In 2.x rotation is executed when `maxCount` is reached *or* when `maxDuration` expires.
-Counter and timer is reset after each rotation.
+The counter and timer are reset after each rotation.

 In 1.x all files (all partitions) were rotated at once.\
 In 2.x each file (each partition) is rotated individually.